GimmeMahHamburger/Compilers/Syntax.md

 I will support a single-character datatype, of which strings will be artificially composed.
 I am tempted to only support ints and force them to be interpreted as chars by whatever procedure prints them, but I know that will be both difficult and unwieldly.

+Void will be supported as a pseudo-type of no value.

 Literals: 1, 1.0, 'a'

 I will allow top-level statements executed in order, Python-style.